xebia/essentials/no-test-no-bugfix.md

 ---
 layout: card
-title: No change without a failing test
 category: craftmanship
 ---
-<p>No change without a failing test</p>
+No change without a failing test
 ---
 <ul>
 <li>Don't fix a bug before you have a broken test</li>